RISD-Code-Lab/spring2020/README.md

 # Schedule

+## Code Lab Session 7: Drawing with p5.js
+In this session, we will be introducing how to use p5.js library for interactive graphics.
+We’ll also have an open Q&A session, in which you can ask questions about this topic, or other code topics on your mind.

 ## Code Lab Session 6: Variable Fonts and JavaScript
 This week will be a quick workshop on using variable fonts with JavaScript, making your fonts interactive!